tunylund/erigeri-godot/README.md

 This project is a conversion of https://github.com/tunylund/erigeri from html5 game into a game using the godot engine.

-The conversion was a way of learning how to use Google Bard LLM as an additional aid to learn a new tool and language.
+The conversion was a way of evluating the state of Google Bard LLM as an additional aid for the learning experience of a new tool.

+Read below for the results of the experience.

 ---

-To play, download the release from the releases, or run it in Godot.
+To play, download the release from the releases, or clone and run the project in Godot.

 keys:
 1 - 1on1 game